 Include vegetated buffers (20-foot minimum) around surface trenches.
-Place permeable filter fabric 6 to 12 inches below the surface of the trench, along the sides, and at the bottom of the trench.
-Use filter fabric, especially at the surface to prevent clogging; if failure does occur, it can be alleviated without reconstructing the infiltration trench.
-Another option is to place twelve inches of sand at the bottom of the trench.
+Use filter fabric, only at the surface to prevent clogging; if failure does occur, it can be alleviated without reconstructing the infiltration trench.
+Never place fabric at the bottom or sides of the infiltration trench, as fabric will blind, causing premature failure of the infiltration trench.
+Place twelve inches of sand at the bottom of the trench.

 Install an observation well at the center of the trench to monitor how quickly runoff is clearing the system.
 Use a well-anchored, vertical perforated PVC pipe with a lockable above-ground cap.